platformatic/docs/README.md

-# Platformatic DB Docs
+# Platformatic Docs

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Where is the documentation?

-Documentation lives in [Platformatic DB](https://github.com/platformatic/platformatic/tree/main/docs) repo.
+Documentation lives in [Platformatic](https://github.com/platformatic/platformatic/tree/main/docs) repo.

 The `scripts/doc-watcher.js` file helps you "import" those docs into `./docs` directory.